Wrong Practices Teachers Make Unconsciously

 Too much focus in the cognitive aspect

 Joseph who is a bright student excels too much in academics.
-He can easily get 100% to every examination but he is having a hard time to cope with group activities.
+He can quickly get 100% to every examination, but he has a hard time to cope with group activities.
 Joseph lacks social skills.
-When teachers focus too much on mastery of the subject matter, the less students become involve as individuals.
+When teachers focus too much on mastery of the subject matter, the fewer students become involved as individuals.
 Make sure that you strike a balance in the learning you set for your students.
 In which way/s each student learns best?
 Am I developing my students as responsible and thinking individuals or am I just merely creating future professionals?

 Too much attention to the teacher

 When we create lessons, do we design the learning for our students?